uetke/UUTrack/README.md

-# UUTtracking v0.2 #
+# UUTtracking for Potiodynamics Scattering Microscopy v0.2 #
+_A nanoLINX instrumentation project based on the Pynta module, previously UUTrack_

 This program can be used for monitoring a CCD camera.
 The structure allows to perform high framerate acquisitions while displaying the images to the user at a configurable rate.
 Data can be accumulated in a queue for saving while acquiring or saving retroactively.

 The GUI has the possibility to show a waterfall and change the ROI of the camera by dragging vertical and horizontal lines.